rohitkumar10x/Zara-Analysis/README.md

-# 📊 Zara Retail Sales – Power BI Dashboard Project
+# 📊 Zara Analyst – Power BI Dashboard Project

 ## 📂 Dataset
 The dataset used in this project is uploaded in this repository.